 This section contains the educational resources we referred to throughout this guide.
 You can find them online, or you can ask a member of your transplant team.
 You can also search for more educational materials on the Patient and Caregiver Education website, www.mskcc.org/pe.

 - Building Your Family After Cancer Treatment: Information for Men

 - Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E

-- Communicating With Your Healthcare Team Using MyMSK
+- Communicating With Your Care Team Using MyMSK

 - Fertility Preservation: Options for Females Starting Cancer Treatment

 - About Your Blood Transfusion

 - How to Give Yourself an Injection of Filgrastim (Neupogen®) or Pegfilgrastim (Neulasta®) Using a Prefilled Syringe

 - Hair Loss and Your Cancer Treatment